unrealwork/atsd-use-cases/how-to/shared/trends.md

-# Using TRENDS
+# Using Trends

 ![](images/portal.png)

 ## Overview

-[**TRENDS**](https://trends.axibase.com/) is a data visualization sandbox based on the [Axibase Charts](https://axibase.com/products/axibase-time-series-database/visualization/) library and the [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) which provides essential data storage and processing tasks.
+[**Trends**](https://trends.axibase.com/) is a data visualization sandbox based on the [Axibase Charts](https://axibase.com/products/axibase-time-series-database/visualization/) library and the [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) which provides essential data storage and processing tasks.

-The **TRENDS** service enables users to interact with the data that they are reading about by creating their own visualizations as well as by modifying examples shared by other users.
+The **Trends** service enables users to interact with the data that they are reading about by creating their own visualizations as well as by modifying examples shared by other users.

-**TRENDS** doesn't require readers to be proficient in any programming language however a certain familiarity with key concepts and general schema is recommended.
+**Trends** doesn't require readers to be proficient in any programming language however a certain familiarity with key concepts and general schema is recommended.

 ## Syntax

-**TRENDS** uses a convenient [syntax](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) for creating graphs that will be briefly discussed in this guide.
+**Trends** uses a convenient [syntax](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) for creating graphs that will be briefly discussed in this guide.
 Feel free to ask questions or suggest datasets or topics by raising an issues on our [GitHub](https://github.com/axibase/atsd-use-cases/issues) page.

 In the **Editor** window you will see the configuration for the current portal.
 All portals have several levels of settings: